jonnonz1/nz-statute-book/acts/public/2010/local-government-auckland-transitional-provisions-act-2010.md

 ### 165 Powers of chairperson
 The chairperson of the Hearings Panel has the following powers:
   (a) to decide how many, and which, members of the Hearings Panel are to be present at each hearing session:
+  (aa) to direct that the Hearings Panel hold 2 or more hearing sessions concurrently:
-  (b) to appoint another member to act as chairperson for any hearing sessions at which he or she will not be present:
+  (b) to appoint another member to act as chairperson for the purposes of any hearing session at which he or she will not be present for any reason, including because hearing sessions are being held concurrently:
   (c) to decide whether to accept any late submissions:
   (d) to deal with any complaints in respect of the Hearings Panel or any member of the Panel.